Get to know what life is like in Germany's capital

 Newcomers are particularly drawn to the trendy districts of Neukölln, Friedrichshain-Kreuzberg and Mitte.
 No wonder, when you consider how lively and diverse they are.
 However, life in Berlin is not just about the hip centre.
-The largest population growth in the first half of 2019 was actually recorded in the district of Treptow-Köpenick.
 And there's good reason for that; the outskirts have their own special charm.
-Areas such as Treptow-Köpenick, Spandau etc. are just as attractive as the city centre and also score points with their proximity to nature, relaxed environment and lower apartment prices.
+So called "outside" areas such as Treptow-Köpenick and Spandau are just as attractive as the city centre and also score points with their proximity to nature, relaxed environment and lower apartment prices.
 It is not uncommon for people who have lived in Berlin for a long time and have had enough of the daily hustle and bustle to prefer the outer districts as their home at some point.
 Especially since Berlin's excellent transport connections mean you never feel far from the action.
 And even if you live centrally, a tour or two into unknown regions beyond the S-Bahn ring can be more than worthwhile.
 It won't do any harm to your Berlin expertise.

 Berlin's hot side